MRCollective/NHibernate.SqlAzure/README.md

 To use the provider:

+1. `Update-Package NHibernate`
-1. `Install-Package NHibernate.SqlAzure`
+2. `Install-Package NHibernate.SqlAzure`
-2. Set the `connection.driver_class` property on the session factory configuration to `NHibernate.SqlAzure.SqlAzureClientDriver, NHibernate.SqlAzure`.
+3. Set the `connection.driver_class` property on the session factory configuration to `NHibernate.SqlAzure.SqlAzureClientDriver, NHibernate.SqlAzure`.

 Reliable transactions
 ---------------------